top of page

 The Problem

-A macular hole is a physical hole in the center vision called the macula.
+The very central vision is one of the thinnest points in the retina.
+The hole in the central vision is thought to occur due to the vitreous gel that fills the eye, pulling on the retina and leading to this thin area to separate into a hole.
+A macular hole is a physical hole in the area of central vision, called the macula.
 When small, a macular hole results in a modest reduction in vision.
 Over time it tends to enlarge and can result in a profound loss of central vision.
 In general, any full thickness macular hole would benefit from intervention.

 The Procedure